SoonIter/tampermonkey-svelte-template/README.md

 ![](./docs/imgs/howToUse/copyTheFile.png)

-Seperate your code in the shadow-root with the main webpage.
+Seperate your code in the shadow-root with the main webpage whether js , css or png.